aysharafiya11/Banking-Loan-Risk-Analysis-PowerBI/README.md

 ## 🚀 Power BI Report

-The dashboard was developed using Power BI Desktop and published to Power BI Service.
+The dashboard was developed using Power BI Desktop and published to Power BI Service for interactive analysis.

 The `.pbix` file is available in the `Power BI` folder.